Advice and guidance for users of the tribunals during the coronavirus (COVID-19) outbreak.

 Tribunals coronavirus preparation planning

-The tribunals are taking steps to ensure the health and wellbeing of our appellants and colleagues by closing the hearing centre at Chancery Exchange to the public from Monday 23rd March until further notice.
-If you are due to attend a personal hearing, please do not come the hearing centre but do read the guidance below.
+The tribunals are taking steps to ensure the health and wellbeing of our appellants and colleagues by closing the hearing centre at Chancery Exchange to the public until at least 1st June 2020.
+Please do not come to the hearing centre for any reason during the closure.

-You are still able to contact the tribunal’s administrative staff during this time, should you have any queries about your case - please see our contacts page.
+You will still be able to contact the tribunal’s administrative staff during this time, should you have any queries about your case - please see our contacts page.

 Road User Charging Adjudicators

 All appeals received prior to the 19th March 2020 where the appellant has opted for a postal appeal have been placed on hold until the Chief Adjudicator considers we can resume business as normal.
 This means that your appeal has been suspended until it can be heard by an Adjudicator.
 Transport for London have been advised of this decision.

 In line with any other outstanding appeals, Transport for London will take no further action on any penalty charge included in the appeal until a decision has been made by an Adjudicator.